jessiejalca/frontend-mentor-challenges/challenges/product-preview-card-component-main/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+I want to continue to learn about making my code more accessible and optimized for users with disabilities.
+Also, I hope to start learning React and implementing some solutions with it soon.

 ### Useful resources